 - a clear and direct process to resolve the dispute

 If you have a concern or complaint in relation to any aspect of our service you should:

-- Contact your local Housing Management Centre (HMC).
+Contact your local Regional Office (DHA RO) or Contact Centre (CC).
 Our staff will try to resolve any issue or complaint you raise and will provide you with a timely response.

-- If you are not satisfied, you may ask to have the matter escalated to the Customer Relations Manager (CRM) in your local HMC.
-The CRM will review your case and in consultation with the HMC Manager propose a resolution.
+If you are not satisfied, you may ask to have the matter escalated in your local RO or CC.
+They will review your case, where possible, propose a resolution.

-- If your complaint is unable to be resolved by the CRM or HMC Manager, you may request a formal meeting with the HMC Manager and other relevant stakeholders.
+If your complaint is unable to be resolved the applicable Regional Director (RD), Contact Centre Manager (CCM) or Business Line Manager (BLM), you may request a formal meeting with the RO and other relevant stakeholders.

-- If the options at points 1 to 4 above have been exhausted without a suitable resolution having been achieved, you can further escalate your complaint by contacting DHA’s National Customer Relations team by email or call 139 342.
+If the options at points 1 to 3 above have been exhausted without a suitable resolution having been achieved, you can further escalate your complaint by contacting DHA’s National Customer Service team by email, email@example.com or call 139 342.

-- If you are a Defence member and not satisfied with the outcome, you may choose to obtain an advocate through your Service chain of command.
-You may request your dispute be referred to the Joint Housing and Accommodation Review Committee (JHARC)* for issues relating to the provision of Service Residences, as outlined in ADF Pay and Conditions Manual (PACMAN) Volume 2 Chapter 7 Annex 7.I.
+If you are a Defence member and not satisfied with the outcome, you can contact your Defence Relocation Housing Manager (DRHM) or you may choose to obtain an advocate through your Service chain of command.
+You may request your dispute be referred to the Joint Housing and Accommodation Review Committee (JHARC)* for issues relating to the provision of Service Residences, as outlined in ADF Pay and Conditions Manual (PACMAN) Volume 2 Chapter 7 Annex 7.1.